yejihan92/yejihan92.github.io/essays/Tips-for-asking.md

 We need to look at an example of this question.
 Such a simple problem can be solved really simply by simply search Google or browsing our computer directory with the least amount of time.

 ## Conclusion

+In conclusion, in order to ask good questions about the program, even the same problem should be summarized with maximum effort.
+If the question itself is longer and more complex, there are many programmers who do not read it.
+Therefore, we must develop the ability to summarize problems as clearly and accurately as possible.
+I found a good way of StackOverflow during looking for good and bad questions on the site, and I think we need to learn Markdown to ask good questions.
+If the questions are well organized through Markdown, the viewer is comfortable and the questioner is more likely to get answers to the questions.